 Kei’s creative practice takes on various forms - from performance to music to the written word.
 She is currently exploring the plurality of truth in the context of conflict, play and vulnerability as tools for resistance, and the conditions that nurture conscientisation.
 Kei is a co-lead and editor-in-chief of Brack, a Singapore-based art collective and platform for socially-engaged art.

-She grew up in a lively family amidst the music of New Orleans, Louisiana, and in the mountains of Taos, New Mexico (USA).
-She spent three years in eSwatini, and has called Singapore home since 2013.
-She was a scholar at the Waterford Kamhlaba United World College of Southern Africa in eSwatini, and graduated as part of the inaugural class of Yale-NUS College in Singapore.
+Kei grew up in a lively family in the mountains of Taos, New Mexico (USA).
+She spent three years in Eswatini, and called Singapore home from 2013 to 2020.
+She was a scholar at the Waterford Kamhlaba United World College of Southern Africa, and graduated as part of the inaugural class of Yale-NUS College in Singapore.

 Kei is embedded in and sustained by a web of kin who are usually located in Singapore, the UK, Eswatini, and various parts of the USA.
 All that she does emerges from processes of dialogue with friends.